brentley/secure_containers/README.md

 ..
 .
 ```
 Ok so why wouldn't we want this?
-Well imagine someone has exploited your aplication...... yep they could potentially install anything in that container.
-So lets lock down the permissons.
+Well imagine someone has exploited your application...... yep they could potentially install anything in that container.
+So lets lock down the permissions.
 We are going to add a user called test then tell the container thats what its processes run as.

 ```Dockerfile
 FROM debian:stretch